pepesrz91/flourish_code_challenge/README.md

 ```

 ### POST /api/v1/user/redeems
-This endpoint need a reward_id property to be sent into the request to be sent into the request.
+This endpoint needs a **reward_id** property to be sent into the request to be sent into the request.
 With the JWT the user id is available so that is the reason a /api/v1/:user_id/reedems was not used, but it could be the case
-or the expected functionality to use that endpoint to redeem a user reward in a more agnositc matter.
+or the expected functionality to use that endpoint to redeem a user reward in a more agnostic matter.

 ```json
 {